How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 sudo systemctl status nginx

-Step 6: Enforcing HTTPS with Let's Encrypt
+Step 6: Enforce HTTPS with Let's Encrypt and Certbot on Linux

-# Install Certbot and the Nginx plugin
+# Install Certbot and the official Nginx plugin

 sudo apt install certbot python3-certbot-nginx -y